timmonfette1/rustworking-core/README.md

 The following are the current operations this crate supports:

   - PING
+  - Test an HTTP request (limited to single IP address right now)

 In the future, you'll be able to do the following operations:

   - Test a TCP packet
   - Test a UDP packet
-  - Test an HTTP request

 You can perform these operations on the following: